MediSys Health Network Awarded for Its Excellence in Stroke Care

 Please join us in congratulating the following employees on their Good Catch:

-3. Deborah Mandez, RN – Flushing Hospital
+3. Maritza Guerrero, Nursing Attendant – Flushing Hospital

 Congratulations To The MediSys Health Network’s CARE Award Recipients

-The CARE Award Program recognizes employees who receive positive written remarks from patients or their loved ones after receiving high-quality and compassionate care.
+The CARE Award program recognizes employees who receive positive written remarks from patients or their loved ones after receiving high-quality and compassionate care.

 The criteria for the award are: